reedsy/challenges/node-fullstack.md

 ## Question 2

 **Operational Transformation** is a very popular algorithm that - along with a multitude of related technologies - supports the implementation of collaborative and concurrent editing of documents.
 Explain, **in your own words** and in a clear way, the general working of this algorithm/technology.
-(Feel free to include any diagram or image you deem useful to support your explanation.)
+Feel free to include any diagram, (pseudo)code example or image you deem useful to support your explanation.
+If you're not familiar with the OT algorithm - it's ok, there's plenty of resources to read before answering.
+It's important for us to know your capacity to learn, extract valuable information and present technical ideas to others.

 ## Question 3